Daily Express FABRICATED story that Iran just threatened to nuke Isreal.

 Iran has shared a chilling image of a nuclear missile striking an Israeli city, which appears to be Tel Aviv.
 In a post on X, the account peviously beloging to Supreme Leader Ayatollah Ali Khameni warned that “Khorramshahr is ahead”, in refrence to the ballistic missile named after the Iranian city.

-The Khorramshahr-4 (خرمشهر) missile depicted in the image was not implemented to be a nuclear missile.
-This fourth version of is a conventional medium-range ballistic misile (MRBM) with an estimated range of 2,000 km while carrying a 1,500 kg warhead.
-Once it is out of the atmosphere, the missile’s specialized navigation system can stay on course without relying on terminal guidance systems that can be jammed such as cameras, radar, or infrared.
-The missile reportedly reaches speeds of Mach 16.
+The Khorramshahr-4 (خرمشهر) missile depicted in the image is not a nuclear weapon by itself.
+This fourth version of is a conventional medium-range ballistic misile (MRBM) with an estimated range of 2,000 km while carrying a 1,500 kg warhead. he missile reportedly reaches speeds of Mach 16.
+Once out of the atmosphere, the missile’s specialized navigation system can stay on course without relying on terminal guidance systems that can be jammed such as cameras, radar, or infrared.

-Before Rebecca Robinson published her article, IRGC had fired four Khorramshahr-4 missile at Israel’s Ben-Gurion Airport and the Lod Airbase in Tel Aviv.
+Before Rebecca Robinson published her article, IRGC had fired four Khorramshahr-4 missiles at Israel’s Ben-Gurion Airport and the Lod Airbase in Tel Aviv.
 The missiles disrupted airport operations.
-IRGC fire mored more missiles at Haifa and Tel Aviv.
-Before all that, IRGC fired one in June 2025 for the purpose of reliating and defending Iran from the U.S.’s strikes.
+But the extent of any damage remains unknown because Israeli and most mainstream Western media outlets have censored coverage.

 Iran does not have a nuclear weapon

-As of early March 2026, IAEA Director General Rafael Mariano Grossi has stated there is “no evidence of Iran building a nuclear bomb,” though concerns persist over its enriched uranium stockpiles and limited inspector access.
+On March 2, IAEA Director General Rafael Mariano Grossi stated there is “no evidence of Iran building a nuclear bomb,” though concerns persist over its enriched uranium stockpiles and limited inspector access.
 No credible sources indicate Iran has issued an explicit nuclear threat in this context.

-Analysts and fact-checkers have described the piece as inflammatory misinformation, noting it risks unnecessarily heightening regional tensions by conflating conventional missile rhetoric with nuclear aggression.
+Robinson’s article is clearly inflammatory misinformation that unnecessarily heightens regional tensions by conflating conventional missile rhetoric with nuclear aggression.

-Rebecca Robinson, a news reporter for the Daily Express covering world events (including frequent pieces on the Russia-Ukraine war, U.S./UK politics, and Middle East developments), has a modest X presence (@beccarobinson26).
-She did not respond to requests for comment on her sourcing, image analysis, or the potential consequences of the framing.
+Robinson is a relatively unknown younger news reporter for Daily Express.
+Her X account (@beccarobinson26) only has 103 followers.
+She did not respond to our request for comments on her sourcing, image analysis, or the potential consequences of the framing.

-This incident highlights broader issues with rapid, click-driven reporting on high-stakes geopolitical topics, where visual propaganda from state-affiliated accounts is easily misinterpreted without careful verification.
+This incident highlights broader issues with rapid, click-driven reporting on high-stakes geopolitical topics, where right-wing news sources instigate conflicts that increase the profits of military weapons manufacturers.